There is more than one type of patent searching

 Conversely, freedom-to-operate searches are not patentability searches.
 They have a different focus and will, for example, exclude patent publications that are sufficiently old (usually at least 20 years old) that any patents resulting from them must have expired, and so not be relevant to freedom-to-operate, whereas documents of any age are relevant to patentability.

-Key to this is the point that a granted patent does not give you freedom to operate.
-The value of a patent is that it enables you to control the market for products or processes within the scope of the claims; it does not confer freedom from infringing third party patents.
-By way of explanation, imagine a person who was the first to invent a bicycle having multiple selectable gears.
-They do a patent search and find that no-one has suggested the idea before.
-They can readily obtain a patent and monopolise bicycles with multiple selectable gears.
-But when they try to sell their product they may find that they infringe an earlier patent for the whole idea of a bicycle; or for the mechanism used to make the chain; or the material used to make the wheels… so patentability and freedom to operate are quite different things and obtaining a granted patent or a licence to one only helps you if it enables you to monopolise a product or process of commercial value.
+By way of an example to further explain the difference between the two types of search, imagine a person who was the first to invent a bicycle having multiple selectable gears.
+They carry out a patentability search and find that no-one has suggested the idea before.
+They can readily obtain a valid granted patent and monopolise bicycles with multiple selectable gears for a period of time.
+However, when they come to sell their product, they may find that they infringe an earlier patent for the whole idea of a bicycle; or for the mechanism used to make the chain; or the material used to make the wheels… a freedom-to-operate search would have considered these topics but a patentability search only considered whether the use of multiple selectable gears was known.

 Thus, patentability and freedom-to-operate are very different concepts, and patentability and freedom-to-operate searches are different in nature.

 Generally speaking, typical freedom-to-operate searches are quite a lot more expensive than typical patentability searches.
 Many more documents must be considered by the searcher and the documents which are found require a more detailed analysis.